webix-hub/docs/data/desktop/chart_integration.md

 - **config** - specifies the chart configuration.
 The available configuration parameters can be found on the FusionCharts site.

+@seodescr:

+- See more information about Webix [ui framework](https://webix.com) and [javascript chart library](https://webix.com/widget/charts/) there.

+@metadescr: Learn how to use third-party charts in your Webix apps.
+The list of options includes JustGage Plugin, D3.js, Raphael, SigmaJS and FusionCharts JavaScript libraries.
+@doctitle: Third-party charts integration guide.

 @complexity:2

 @spellcheck: GEXF, Rapha, euml